aces/Loris-MRI/docs/scripts_md/MRIProcessingUtility.md

 Moves and updates the tarchive table with the new location of the tarchive.

-INPUT: tarchive location, tarchive information hashref
+INPUTS: tarchive location, tarchive information hashref

 RETURNS: the new tarchive location